- Confessions of a Happy Housewife

 - Write for us

-Most people believe that the bathroom is the dirtiest place in the house, however that is a myth.
-Actually the kitchen is the dirtiest, but that doesn’t mean you should now overlook the bathroom.
+Most people believe that the bathroom is the dirtiest place in the house, however, that is a myth.
+Actually, the kitchen is the dirtiest, but that doesn’t mean you should now overlook the bathroom.
+Even though cleaning the bathroom is among the most hated chores for most people, it still needs to be done, to prevent the spread of dangerous bacteria all over your house.

 In order to clean the tiles make a mix of vinegar and hot water in a bucket and clean with a mop.
-You know that vinegar is acidic, which means that just like the lemon juice it will all the bacteria and leave a nice refreshing odour.
+You know that vinegar is acidic, which means that just like lemon juice, it will all the bacteria and leave a nice refreshing odour.

-Even though, these are pretty simple and easy steps to follow, if you are struggling to clean your bathroom at a standard that you want, you can always book professional one-off cleaning services.
-Nowadays, booking professionals is not a sign of poor housekeeping skills and is not that expensive either, so instead of sweating over the bath tub leave the job to people who can handle it.
-Otherwise you can simply renovate your bathroom and design it in a way that it will require less cleaning.
+Even though these are pretty simple and easy steps to follow, if you are struggling to clean your bathroom at the standard that you want, you can always book professional one-off cleaning services.
+Nowadays, booking professionals is not a sign of poor housekeeping skills and is not that expensive either, so instead of sweating over the bathtub leave the job to people who can handle it.
+A special needs person would definitely need these cleaning services and they can get assistance through their support coordinator.
+Otherwise, you can simply renovate your bathroom and design it in a way that will require less cleaning.

 Image Credit: Asian Journal